kmsrogerkim/kmsrogerkim.github.io/_posts/2024-11-18-customize-opensource.md

     )
 }
 ```
-Now let's go to github and checkout how that JWTAuthentication class looks like.
-You can checkout the full code in [jazzband's repo](https://github.com/jazzband/djangorestframework-simplejwt/blob/master/rest_framework_simplejwt/authentication.py), the key codes are below
+Now let's go to github and checkout the code.
+You can checkout the full code in [jazzband's repo](https://github.com/jazzband/djangorestframework-simplejwt/blob/master/rest_framework_simplejwt/authentication.py).
+The key codes are below.
 ```python
 class JWTAuthentication(authentication.BaseAuthentication):
     """